Skip to content

 • user your user directory

 The user directory is private by default, and users can there not access your files.
-In case you need to make files accessible for other users, we recommend putting them in the Shared project directory
+In case you need to make files accessible for other users, we recommend putting them in a Shared project directory

 Storage quota expansions